Azure-Samples/jfkfileshooverbot/README.md

 ## Adding voice input and output

-It is straightforward to add speech recognition and voice repsonse to Web Chat's integration with the Azure Speech Service.
+It is straightforward to add speech recognition and voice response Web Chat using its integration with the Azure Speech Service.
 However, at this time, this integration does not support custom speech models or voices, both of which we use in our bot.

 * A custom language model helps assure that the bot recognizes the cryptonyms (code names) used for certain persons, programs, and events.